ahoxus/ahoxus.github.io/pages/join.md

 [![{{ page.image }}]({{ site.image_path }}{{ page.image }})](/gallery#{{ page.image }})

+# partnership

+joining us happen like in any deep relationship, such as strategy partners or marriage.

+the comitment, however can be just [#online](#online) or go much further than in any named bonds.

+think how you could allow a stranger coming to your home: how to turn them into friends even before they arrive?

+basically, the sooner we start to meet each other, the more chances we get to build trust.

+# online

+if you're interested in our [[uproot](/uproot)] project, let's meet online!

+first, read this website. everything. it's not so big.

+then choose your preferred method (generally, email and voip is ours), find a member, and get in touch.

+remember to send us as much data from you as you can. perhaps follow the [#suggestions](#suggestions) below.

+# personally

 so you want to [[visit](/visit)] us and join, even if for just 2 nights, our work force?

 we ask you to take some time and tell us more about you!